tgarc/pastream/README.rst

     See ``pastream.chunks`` and ``pastream.InputStream.chunks`` method.

+Built-in support for working with SoundFiles and numpy ndarrays
+    Seamless support for playback/recording of numpy ndarrays, generic buffer types, and SoundFiles.

 Reader/Writer Threads
     pastream simplifies the process of implementing stream reader and writer threads to manipulate and/or generate data in the background while leaving